 A will is easy to prepare.
 You don’t need a lawyer, although it is advisable to work with an estate-planning attorney if you have a complex estate or marital situation.

 If you're married, experts say both spouses should have separate wills (both of which should be nearly identical).
-Problems could pop up if your spouse dies before you — like that truck your late husband bought and kept at his buddy’s house but never added to your joint will.
+Problems could pop up if your spouse dies before you — like that truck your late husband bought and kept at his friend’s house but never added to your joint will.
 Separate wills also come in handy if your wife was previously married or has kids who live with her ex in Mexico.

 How to Validate a Will